 Why permaculture with alchemy?

-The aim of this site is to share what I’m learning about using the imagination for healing and regeneration, living as a fully functional human animal, participation in the Divine Experiment and, ultimately, co-creation with the designers of the experiment.
-I cover some pretty big topics (and some mundane ones) for the pleasure of sharing and because in expressing what I’m learning, I learn even more.
-(Yes – I confess: I am a dopamine junkie!)
-I would be delighted to think that anything on this site might inspire anyone to delve deeper into the Sophianic Mysteries.
+The aim of this site is to share what I’m learning about using the senses and imagination for healing and regeneration, living as a fully functional human animal, participation in the Divine Experiment and, ultimately, co-creation with the designers of the experiment.
+I cover some pretty big topics (and some mundane ones) for the pleasure of sharing and because in expressing what I’m learning, I would be delighted to think that anything on this site might inspire anyone to begin to live magically.

 About the author